-On Saturday August 20th, recording artist and philanthropist Sir Ivan hosted a sinful 60th birthday party for over 600 friends and fans (that’s me!).
+On Saturday August 20th, recording artist and philanthropist Sir Ivan hosted a sinful 60th birthday hens party melbourne for over 600 friends and fans (that’s me!).
 The “Adam & Eve in the Garden of Eden” shindig required guests to dust off their “fig leaves” (or body paint) and help Sir Ivan celebrate his 60th in sexy style.

 When invited to this Southampton’s house party – excuse me, CASTLE party – I didn’t have much to go off of other than the fact that Sir Ivan is a philanthropist, musically adept and has a sex dungeon (thanks, Thrillist!).
 So I did my best to channel my sorority days when themed parties were a regular occurrence and bought the appropriate “Adam and Eve” attire – leaves on leaves on leaves.

 All guests checked into the party two miles down the road in a field, and were then bused from to the recording artist’s castle/home so to not disturb the neighbors with an abundance of vehicles (although I think the music and strobe lights may have been the real disturbance).
 After passing through the enormous castle gates, we had to follow a path of life-like snakes to a 50-foot Tree of Knowledge adorned with giant candy-red apples.
 Also in the front of a castle, right behind the moat, was a 10-foot sign promoting Sir Ivan’s new song, Imagine.
 We then arrived to the raised stone patio that looked down into a giant snake pit dance floor filled with 600 realistic looking reptiles (that I may or may not have tried to use as an additional prop.)